Phil Savage

+Phillip Savage Jr. (born April 7, 1965) is an American football executive, author and media personality who currently serves as a consultant for the New York Jets of the National Football League (NFL).
+He previously served as the senior personnel advisor for the Jets from 2019 to 2024, and as their interim general manager in 2024.

-Phillip Savage Jr. (born April 7, 1965) is a former American football executive.
-In 2019 he was the general manager for the Arizona Hotshots of the Alliance of American Football (AAF).
+In 2019, Savage was the general manager for the Arizona Hotshots of the Alliance of American Football (AAF).
 He was the senior vice president and general manager of the Browns from 2005 to 2008.
-He served as Director of Player Personnel for the Baltimore Ravens under General Manager Ozzie Newsome, a former Browns' player and member of the Pro Football Hall of Fame, from 2003 to 2004.
+He served as director of player personnel for the Baltimore Ravens under general manager Ozzie Newsome, a former Browns' player and member of the Pro Football Hall of Fame, from 2003 to 2004.
 He was a scout for the Browns from 1993 to 1995.
 He was also the former general manager of the Cleveland Browns and the executive director for the Senior Bowl.
+Phil Savage also served as the color announcer for The Alabama Crimson Tide alongside Eli Gold for several years with the Crimson Tide Sports Network, and worked as a guest host, for Sirius XM Sports Radio for several years, before joining the NY Jets.
+Phil Savage was also on ESPN for several years as a guest host.

 Early years

-Savage attended high school at Murphy High School in Mobile, Alabama and played football and baseball at the University of the South (Sewanee, Tennessee).
+Savage attended high school at Murphy High School in Mobile, Alabama, and played football and baseball at the University of the South (Sewanee, Tennessee).
 He earned a Bachelor of Arts in English and was a three-time all-conference shortstop in baseball.
 He received a master's degree in physical education from the University of Alabama in 1989.

-College coaching career

 Savage spent the first seven years of his career in the coaching ranks at Alabama, UCLA, and with the San Antonio Riders of the World League.

 Executive career

-First stint with Browns
+Cleveland Browns

 Savage began his career in the National Football League (NFL) as an intern with the Cleveland Browns in 1991.
 Savage was hired by the new Browns head coach Bill Belichick as a coach and made the transition to scouting and personnel in 1994.
 During his first stint in Cleveland, he worked with several talented young scouts and assistant coaches that Belichick had assembled, including Nick Saban, Kirk Ferentz, Pat Hill, and Jim Bates.